Ear or forehead – which of the many baby thermometers is better?

 3. Heat Sensitive

 The forehead baby thermometer is sensitive to heat.
-Changes in the environment may, therefore, affect its accuracy.
-Also, if your baby is sweaty, this may also alter the accuracy of the reading.
+Changes in the environment, or if your baby is sweaty, can have an effect on its accuracy.

-This is also known as the tympanic thermometer.
-Like the forehead thermometer, it also uses infrared technology to read the temperature inside your baby’s ear canal.
-To use it, you insert the tip of the thermometer inside your baby’s ear canal.
-It is not recommended for babies under 6 months as their ear canals are still too small.
+The ear thermometer is also known as the tympanic thermometer.
+Like the forehead thermometer, it uses infrared technology to read the temperature.
+To use, simply insert the tip of the thermometer inside your baby’s ear canal.
+Ear thermometers are not recommended for babies under 6 months as their ear canals are still too small.

 Advantages of the Ear Thermometer

-It merely takes one minute to get a reading using the ear thermometer.
-It, therefore, saves parents their time.
+It only takes one minute to get a reading using the ear thermometer.

-If inserted correctly in the ear canal, the ear thermometer gives an accurate reading and is, therefore, a reliable way of picking your baby’s temperature.
+If inserted correctly into the ear canal, the ear thermometer gives an accurate reading and is a reliable way of taking your baby’s temperature.

 Disadvantages of the Ear Thermometer